awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 To find the names of your SQL functions that call the `aws_sagemaker.invoke_endpoint` function, query the source code of the functions in the [ PostgreSQL pg\_proc catalog](https://www.postgresql.org/docs/current/catalog-pg-proc.html) table\.

 ```
-SELECT proname FROM pg_proc WHERE prosrc LIKE ‘%invoke_endpoint%’;
+SELECT proname FROM pg_proc WHERE prosrc LIKE '%invoke_endpoint%';
 ```

 ### Using Query Plan Management to Monitor ML Functions<a name="postgresql-ml-monitoring-query-plan"></a>